hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 - `pg_dbname` — (Required) The database name.
 - `pg_extra_params` — (Optional) Parameter keywords of the form `param1=value1&param2=value2` to support additional options that may be necessary for your specific PostgreSQL server.
 Allowed values are [documented on the PostgreSQL site](https://www.postgresql.org/docs/9.4/static/libpq-connect.html#LIBPQ-PARAMKEYWORDS).
 An additional restriction on the `sslmode` parameter is that only the `require`, `verify-full`, `verify-ca`, and `disable` values are allowed.

-Select which placememt will be used for blob storage: S3, Azure, or GCS.
+Select which placement will be used for blob storage: S3, Azure, or GCS.
 Based on this value, you only need to provide one set of the following variables.

 - `placement` — (Required) Set to `placement_s3` for S3, `placement_azure` for Azure, or `placement_gcs` for GCS